 If you feel guilty or uneasy about some areas of your financial life, it’s a good clue that your money is out of balance with your values.

 Money is only a tool.
 It will take you wherever you wish, but it will not replace you as the driver. –Ayn Rand

 Using your money in a way that aligns with your values will make you feel more in control and content.

-Think about your money decisions and your core personal values.
+Consider your money decisions and core personal values.

 - How do your value statements line up with your money decisions?